"Boys keep back! They prefer the woman's touch, unicorns. Girls to the front, and approach with care, come on, easy does it. ..."

 -- Professor Grubbly-Plank (OP15)

-Magical pure-white horses with a single horn on their foreheads.
+Unicorns are magical pure-white horses with a single horn on their foreheads.

-Unicorns are known to live in the Forbidden Forest, but are very difficult to catch or catch sight of.
+Unicorns are known to live in the Forbidden Forest, but are very difficult to catch or even catch sight of.
 However, while possessing Quirrel, Voldemort was able to kill a unicorn and drink its blood.
 Harry, Neville and Draco accompany Hagrid and Fang into the Forest to try and track the injured unicorn.
 Firenze tells Harry that unicorn blood will keep you alive, even if you are an inch from death, but at a terrible price (PS15).

 - Silver unicorn horns cost twenty-one Galleons each at the Apothecary in Diagon Alley (PS5)